-Looking for info on 2020-2021 ACT test dates?
-Knowing the most accurate ACT test dates is crucial for a solid test-taking plan.
+Looking for info on 2022-2023 ACT test dates?
+Knowing the correct ACT test dates is crucial for a solid test-taking plan.
 Though you might be tempted to go ahead and register for the next possible test date, what you should really be doing is finding a date that works well for you and your schedule.

 In this guide, we offer an overview of upcoming ACT test dates, registration deadlines, and score release dates.
 We also give you tips on how to choose an ACT test date and go over which test dates work best for juniors, seniors, and more.

 ACT Test Dates and Deadlines for 2022-2023

 ACT test dates are generally on Saturdays, but you might be able to take the ACT on a different date if you have a religious exemption or are taking a special administration of the test.

 Here, we give you the upcoming ACT test dates, normal registration deadlines, late registration deadlines, and score release dates.
 The dates are organized into two tables: one for the remaining 2022 test dates and one for the 2023 test dates.